 Others examples of letters from the "Legal Department" are much more forceful and threaten debt collection.

 What frightens most people are the "debt collection" letters with mounting interest.
 These are specifically sent to you or made to intimidate you into paying.

 Here we see the Volksbank Slovensko scammer's bank again playing host to an obvious scam, and we have the notice that "Your customer account has already been scheduled for a court recovery procedure in" and then the name of your country.
 Here they are ratcheting up the fear and pressure with a seven day pay or go to court "Legal notice" document, again written on letter head with red warning text at the top.
 Again, we are unaware of any instances where they have actually gone to court — this is just to strike the fear of God into you in an effort to prise open your wallet.

 Here is another example with a different bank:

 Notice that the bank has changed to Raiffeisen Bank, Czech Republic.
 Does this mean that Volksbank Slovensko has dropped their account or is this just another bank that seems willing to host a scammer's bank account?
 (The above notice had the address Postfach 172, 2940 Mödling, Austria on the envelop so you can see they seem to have their tentacles in many different countries, but never quite enough so you can legally pin them down.)

-These document are designed to frighten their recipients, racking up the pressure to pay, again because there is actually no real legal basis to force payment.
+These payment demands are designed to frighten their recipients, racking up the pressure to pay, again because there is actually no real legal basis to force payment.
 This is again a manipulation exercise, with "court recovery procedure" underlined to frighten you into thinking that the bailiffs will soon be knocking at your door.
-(They won't because they would have to win a court order first, and as far as we are aware they have not successfully taken any non payers to court.)
+(They won't because they know they would never win a court case.)

 Then you will receive the 7 day demand or else!